clm133/corosync_project_capstone/virtualbox_setup.md

 14. Congratulations, Ubuntu is installed on this VM.
 ![This is where a screenshot should go](screenshots/ubuntu_install/ubuntu_install17.jpg)

-## Setting Up Our Internal Network To Use Static IP Addresses
+## Setting Up our Internal Network To Use Static IP Addresses
 * Before starting to set up our network, we obviously need more than one VM.
 Repeat the 'Creating a New Virtual Machine' and 'Installing Ubuntu Server 14.04.5 LTS on a VM' 3 more times until you have 4 VMs with Ubuntu installed.

 1. Start by powering on your first VM.
 I will refer to them as nodeN from now on.
-Once Node1 is powered on, you will need to login with the username and password you provided during installation.
+Once node1 is powered on, you will need to login with the username and password you provided during installation.
 2. Next, enter the command 'sudo -i' and provide your password.
 We will be editing a lot of important files during this process, and this command will save you the headache of having to put sudo before every command and entering your password everytime you want to change something.
 3. Next, type ifconfig.
 You should see an overview of the network interfaces. eth0 is your bridged adapter that you made earlier.
 You might notice that eth1 is missing.
 Thats fine, we are changing that in just a minute.
 4. We need to edit the the network interface file located in /etc/network/interfaces. use the command vi /etc/network/interfaces to begin editing the file.